metapolator/metapolator/specimen,-and-glyph-interaction.md

 You may have noticed two things are missing from this story (we consider this beneficial):

 1. **tagging** is not necessary to make this work; all that needs to be known is the position of the skeleton points and the location of the horizontal lines, the latter which can be read out of an ufo (or initially set by users if need be);
-* **overshoot** has become implicit, instead of an explicit concept; it is there in the relationship of skeleton point positions and pen widths.
+* **overshoot** has become implicit, instead of an explicit concept; it is there in the relationship of skeleton point positions and pen weight.

 #### getting fixed
 To create exceptons to the proportionate behaviour, users can set for points to have **fixed** vertical offset, either to the line above or the one below.